codenvy-legacy/sdk/README.md

 The Codenvy SDK is a free and open Java framework for building Web client applications that are beautiful, fast, and modular.
+The Codenvy IDE is included with the SDK, packaged as a GWT Java application that compiles to optimized JavaScript with support for most modern browsers.

 The SDK contains:
 * Codenvy IDE
 * Codenvy WCP
 * Platform APIs